QMonkey/monkey-nvim/README.md

 #### 6.3 True color support

-kmscon supports true color (24-bit). monkey-nvim detects this automatically via `termguicolors` and renders GUI colors directly.
+kmscon supports true color (24-bit). monkey-nvim detects this automatically via `has('termguicolors')` and renders GUI colors directly.

 If kmscon was installed via package manager (older versions without terminfo) or the terminfo entry is missing, nvim may fail with `E558: Terminal entry not found in terminfo`.
 In that case, add the following to your shell profile: